emaxsaun/agegate/README.md

 About this Plugin:
 ==========

-The AgeGate plugin presents users with a prompt asking them to enter their birthday.
+The AgeGate plugin is a JW Player Plugin that presents users with a prompt asking them to enter their birthday.
 If the users are older than the required age, they may watch the video.
 Otherwise, they are taken to a different page and are unable to view the video with under-aged viewers.
 Share AgeGate with your friends and prevent under-aged viewers from watching NSFW content.

 ###[Demo](http://www.pluginsbyethan.com/github/agegate.html)